The Elder Scrolls Online: Wolfhunter

-Wolfhunter is a dungeon pack announced on June 10, 2018 and released on August 13 for Windows and Mac and released on August 28 for Xbox One and PlayStation 4.
+Wolfhunter is a dungeon pack announced on June 10, 2018, and released on August 13 for Windows and MacOS, and on August 28 for Xbox One and PlayStation 4.
 It includes two dungeons, "Moon Hunter Keep" and "March of Sacrifices", both centered around werewolves.

 Wrathstone

-Wrathstone is about getting two parts of a mysterious tablet.
-It was announced on January 15, 2019 and was released on Windows and Mac on February 25, 2019 and for PS4 and Xbox One on March 12, 2019.
+Wrathstone features a quest in which players must obtain two parts of a mysterious tablet.
+The DLC includes two new dungeons: Frostvault and Depths of Malatar.
+It was announced on January 15, 2019 and was released for Windows and MacOS on February 25, 2019, and for PS4 and Xbox One on March 12, 2019.